z390development/z390/doc/program_services.md

 name     RESTORE (fromreg,toreg)
 ```

-Restores the specified register range from the save-area pointed
+Restores the specified register range from the save area pointed
 to by GR13.
 The registers are restored from their conventional
 positions.